-The museum is open for field trips Wednesday-Friday.
-Choose from morning or afternoon programs.
-A school visit to the museum includes a visit to museum exhibits and a tour of the historic Campbell House or a guided classroom program facilitated by a museum educator.
-The morning program begins at 10:00 am and ends at 11:45 am a Campbell House Tour.
-The afternoon program begins at 12:00 pm and ends at 1:45 pm and includes a painting program.
+The museum is open for field trips on Wednesdays and Thursdays and includes a visit to museum exhibits and a tour of the historic Campbell House facilitated by a museum educator.
+The program begins at 10:00 am and ends at 11:45 am.

-For Pompeii: The Eternal City, which runs from February 8-May 3, 2020, the price for school visits is $10 per student ($4 per student for Title One Schools).
+The price for school visits is $10 per student ($4 per student for Title One Schools).

 School visits must have a minimum of 18 students and a maximum of 30 students.
 If you would like to bring more than one class, please register each class separately.
 One instructor and up to five chaperones will receive free admission.
 School visit groups are required to abide by a ratio of one chaperone for every five students. (additional individuals will be billed at the regular admission rate.)
 The minimum cost of a school visit is $180.
 Groups smaller than 18 are permitted with payment of the minimum fee.

-Programs begin at 10:00 am and end at 11:45 am or begin at 12:00 pm and end at 1:45 pm.
-Please schedule bus arrival and departure times accordingly.
+Please schedule bus arrival and departure times to meet the 10 am start and 11:45 end times.
 Buses should arrive to the Museum's Group Entrance on Riverside and Hemlock five minutes prior to the program start time.

-Please instruct your students to stay on the grass.
-Please use the sidewalk or outside stairs to return to your bus as the Group Entry doors are alarm-armed between programs.
-Note: Once dismissed from your program you will not have access to the building from the Group Entrance.
+Please instruct students to stay on the grass and to use the sidewalk or outside stairs to return to their bus as the Group Entry doors are alarmed between programs.
+Once dismissed from your program you will not have access to the building from the Group Entrance.
 Take all belongings with you at this time.

 How It Works

 Click on the "Make a Reservation!" link below.
 You will be asked to reserve a date/time for your visit.
+Advance the calendar to the desired month.
+Available days/times starting in March 2022 will be listed.
 Include your school name, your name, class grade level, and total number of students anticipated.
 Be prepared to provide billing information.